RoR-Charles-S/BlogDemo/README.md

 # README

 Hello World this repository is used to document different projects that I am doing from scratch to expand my knowledge of programming in Ruby.
-Thank you for visiting.
+Thank you for visiting..

 This README would normally document whatever steps are necessary to get the